 EU Storage Updates

-Regional Segment in the EU changes the way you configure the Data Lakes AWS environment
+Regional Segment in the EU changes the way you configure the Segment Data Lakes (AWS) environment

 Warehouse Public IP Range